Birthday: January 5, 1931

 Awards & Achievements

-For his exemplary artistic talent and acting skills, he has been nominated six times to the prestigious Academy Awards, winning once for ‘Tender Mercies’.
-Furthermore, out of his six nominations at the Golden Globe, he won four times.
+For his exemplary acting skills, he has been nominated seven times for the prestigious ‘Academy Awards,’ winning once for ‘Tender Mercies.’
+Furthermore, out of seven nominations at the ‘Golden Globe,’ he won four times.

-In addition to this, he has won one each of BAFTA, Screen Actors Guild Award, and Emmy Award.
+In addition to this, he has also won a BAFTA, ‘Screen Actors Guild Award,’ and ‘Emmy Award.’

-He received a star on the Hollywood Walk of Fame in 2003.
+He received a star on the ‘Hollywood Walk of Fame’ in 2003.

-In 2005, he was felicitated by President George W. Bush with the National Medal of Arts at the White House.
+In 2005, he was felicitated by President George W. Bush with the ‘National Medal of Arts’ at the White House.

 Personal Life & Legacy

-He tied the nuptials four times, with Barbara Benjamin (1964-75), Gail Youngs (1982-86), Sharon Brophy (1991-96) and lastly to Luciana Pedraza (2005 - till date).
+He tied the nuptial knot four times; with Barbara Benjamin (1964-75), Gail Youngs (1982-86), Sharon Brophy (1991-96) and Luciana Pedraza (2005).

 Not many know that he is a trained Argentina Tango dancer and has a Tango Studio of his own in Argentina and the United States.

-Besides his work commitments and crazy schedule, he works for the Robert Duvall Children’s Fund which he founded along with his wife Pedraza for assisting families in Northern Argentina through renovations of homes, schools, and medical facilities.
+Besides his work commitment and busy schedule, he works for the ‘Robert Duvall Children’s Fund,’ which he founded along with Pedraza.
+The organization aims at assisting families in Northern Argentina through renovations of homes, schools, and medical facilities.

-Furthermore, they actively support a non-profit charitable organization, Pro Mujer that is dedicated to helping Latin America's poorest women
+Furthermore, he actively supports a non-profit charitable organization called ‘Pro Mujer,’ which is dedicated to helping Latin America's poor women.

-He has been an avid supporter of historic preservation and has openly voiced his opinion against building of a Wal-Mart store to safeguard Wilderness Battlefield National Park.
+He has been an avid supporter of historic preservation and has openly voiced his opinion against the building of a Walmart store to safeguard ‘Wilderness Battlefield National Park.’